Chemistry-Mike/Chemistry-Mike.github.io/_posts/2025-10-26-Fancy-Prolines.md

   <img src="/images/Blog-1-CisVsTrans-2.png" style="width: 80%">
 </div>

+---

 When you look at a protein structure, the proline ring (composed of the N, $\text{C}\alpha$, $\text{C}\beta$, $\text{C}\gamma$, and $\text{C}\delta$ atoms) is often just a regular part of the stick model.
 It can be hard to distinguish it from the backbone or side chains of other residues.
-To truly study its conformation—like its famous **puckering** or its role in *cis/trans* isomerism—you need a visualization that highlights this critical ring in a dedicated, high-impact way.
+To truly study its conformation—like its famous puckering or its role in *cis/trans* isomerism—you need a visualization that highlights this critical ring in a dedicated, high-impact way.

 To solve this visualization problem, I wrote a Python script.
-This PyMOL extension uses **Custom Graphic Objects (CGOs)** to give every proline ring the spotlight it deserves.
+This PyMOL extension uses Custom Graphic Objects (CGOs) to give every proline ring the spotlight it deserves.

 ## Hover over the image to see the transformation